cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 ![result](list-with-data/result.png)

 The __Layout__ component added in previous step is not necessary.
 We can use it to help putting multiple items in a container in order but you can also use the script program to do that.
 You can also add a __ScrollView__ component together to display a large amount of content in a limited space.

-For details of those layout method please read [Auto Layout Container](auto-layout.md) and [ScrollView Component](../editor/scrollview.md).
+For details of layout methods please read the [Auto Layout Container](auto-layout.md) and the [ScrollView Component](../editor/scrollview.md) documentation.